alphaaurigae/talkative-turtle/Readme.md

 > (*¹ some mistakes fixed manually but probably could've had chatgpt do this too with the correct questions ...

-> Had to start over a few times, redifine questions, start new conversations, paste existing previously generated code and ask for suggestions to archive target x.
+> Had to start over a few times, redefine questions, start new conversations, paste existing previously generated code and ask for suggestions to archive target x.

-> After competition of the setup asked chatgpt to move functions to separate files - so ended up wit ha single-file setup and the multi-file setup in src.
+> After completition of the setup asked chatgpt to move functions to separate files - so ended up with a single-file setup and the multi-file setup in src.

 Talkative Turtle is a command-line utility that allows users to input data from different sources and output it to the console.